- March 6, 2025

 "But I'm even more excited to see the audience and see the people that are here to celebrate the greatest day of the year," Carlyle said.

-The event, themed "Lighting the Path of Equality: Together as One," included prayers, the singing of the national Black anthem, a reading of King's "I Have a Dream" speech, spoke word poetry, and performances from the Ormond Beach Elementary dance team and stomp percussion, as well as Experience Creative Arts Ministry.
+The event, themed "Lighting the Path of Equality: Together as One," included prayers, the singing of the national Black anthem, a reading of King's "I Have a Dream" speech, spoken word poetry, and performances from the Ormond Beach Elementary dance team and stomp percussion, as well as Experience Creative Arts Ministry.

 Attendees received a free hot breakfast, served by members of the Omicron Omicron Chapter of the Omega Psi Phi fraternity.